This healing herb is actually a shrub, that grows in sub-tropical and tropical climates.

 This healing herb has anti-inflammatory, antioxidant, antiseptic, diuretic, analgesic, expectorant, and diaphoretic properties.

-It's used worldwide to treat a variety of health conditions, including weak digestion, chronic pain, shingles, heart disease, sore throats, headaches, high cholesterol levels, poor
+It's used worldwide to treat a variety of health conditions, including weak digestion, chronic pain, shingles, heart disease, sore throats, headaches, high cholesterol levels, poor circulation, and toothache.

 Capsaicin in this herb has very powerful pain-relieving properties when applied to the surface of the skin.